 Prostate cancer is the second most common cancer among men, with 1 in 8 men receiving a diagnosis in his lifetime.
 Fortunately, more treatment options are available today than ever, making it possible for many men to have favorable outcomes.

 Still, advancements continue to be made in prostate cancer research, improving upon existing treatments and bringing new ones to cancer patients across the country.
-Two in particular, one in radiation therapy and one in targeted therapy, are making it possible to reduce the overall time it takes to treat prostate cancer — and Willamette Valley Cancer Institute is proud to offer them both.
+One such advancement in radiation therapy makes it possible to greatly reduce the overall time it takes to treat prostate cancer — while delivering the same safe, effective dose - and Willamette Valley Cancer Institute is proud to offer it.

 Hypofractionated Radiation: Shorter-Course Therapy for Localized Prostate Cancer